caustic-hue/Desktop-App-Funny/README.md

 ## Known Bugs
  - When minimizing the window on Linux, the app closes.
 (Linux/Pantheon Desktop)
- - The setup file for Windows doesn't add FalixNodes shortcut to user's start menu.
-(Windows)

 ## To Do List
 - [x] Change install folder to "FalixNodes" instead of "Korbs Studio"